kinuax/rolabesti/README.md

 Description
 ----------

-**rolabesti** is a command-line program to manage a music library, achieving operations like indexing, searching, playing, copying, listing and tagging mp3 files.
+**rolabesti** is a command-line program to manage a music library, achieving the following operations on mp3 files: parsing, indexing, searching, playing, enqueueing, copying, listing and tagging.

-    ./rolabesti.py [OPTIONS]

 Requirements
 ------------

 - Unix environment.
 - Python 2.7.
-- mutagen 1.31+ library.
 - vlc player.

 Installation